JasonPy/fml-project/README.md

 # Reinforcement learning for Bomberman

-Training little Peter Pan to beat all his opponents!
+Training little Cherry Bomb to beat all its opponents!